-To this day the 'leaders' of the international have not understood the ABCs on this question.
+To this day the “leaders” of the international have not understood the ABCs on this question.
 In Britain, they constantly proclaimed immediate world war every year.
-Echoing the opportunist propaganda of the Labour leaders in the General Election of 1951, they declared that the victory of Churchill would mean world war!
+Echoing the opportunist propaganda of the Labour leaders in the general election of 1951, they declared that the victory of Churchill would mean world war!
 Thus, instead of raising the level of the workers they could reach, they merely succeeded in confusing them.
-Again in 1951, it was a question of Socialism or Fascism in Britain within twelve months.
-One would imagine from reading their material, and that of their then erstwhile disciples, the Socialist Labour League (now Workers Revolutionary Party), that they had never read the material of Trotsky and other Marxist theoreticians as to the movement of class forces.
+Again in 1951, it was a question of socialism or fascism in Britain within twelve months.
+One would imagine from reading their material, and that of their then erstwhile disciples, the Socialist Labour League, that they had never read the material of Trotsky and other Marxist theoreticians as to the movement of class forces.

 It is not a question at any particular moment of the ruling class deciding to go by car instead of by train; rather it is a question of the relationships in the middle class, working class, and the ruling class itself.

 Not only in Britain, where they never assimilated the lessons from their experiences, but wherever they have operated the tactic, they have failed dismally in the objects they set themselves.